isomerpages/moe-bukitviewpri/pages/Announcements.md

 title: Announcements
 permalink: /announcements/
 description: ""
+variant: markdown
 ---
+We are pleased to share with you that MOE will be setting up an MOE Kindergarten (MK) within Bukit View Primary School in 2028.
+This is 1 year after we move to Bukit Batok West in 2027, where we will be enjoying new facilities such as Indoor Sports Hall, Performing Arts Studio, Field and Band Room.
+The MK at Bukit View Primary School will enrol Kindergarten 1 (K1) children from January 2028.
+You may read more about MK here (link here: www.moe.gov.sg/mk) (put attached logo here)

 **Offering of Hindi as In-School Parallel Programme** -
  Please be informed that the school will <u>not</u> be offering Hindi as In-School Parallel Programme (ISPP) for P1 students from 2024.
 P1 students may offer Hindi at a nearby weekend centre (Beacon Primary, Rulang Primary or Lakeside Primary).
 For enquiries, please contact HOD/MTL Mdm Fong Mei Ying at 6566 1980 or bukitviewps@moe.edu.sg.